TYPES OF HEART DISEASE

 Watch a visual explanation of heart failure from the American Heart Association.

 A heart attack happens when the heart muscle is starved of oxygen and nutrients.
 This typically happens when its own blood supply from the coronary arteries is cut off or significantly reduced.
-The cause of mostly coronary heart disease, where the arteries becomes narrowed and the arteries walls build up with plaque.
-I piece of the plaque can break off and form a blood clot, that can completely block the blood flow to the heart muscle.
+The major cause of heart attacks is coronary heart disease, where the arteries become narrowed and the artery walls build up with plaque.
+A piece of the plaque can break off and form a blood clot that can completely block the blood flow to the heart muscle.

 Ischaemia occurs when there is an inadequate supply of oxygen rich blood to an organ or tissue.
 This arises as blood vessels become hardened and narrowed because of atherosclerosis, causing obstructed flow of blood through an artery.
 Narrowing of the insides of arteries that supply the heart muscle leads to reduced blood flow to the heart muscle/tissue.
 The heart muscle cannot receive sufficient oxygen and other nutrients to do its work, resulting in angina or a heart attack.
 Ischaemic heart disease that results from poor blood flow to the heart is also referred to as coronary heart disease.